 By 6.30 pm that evening Oliver’s rash was getting worse.
 Georgie took her son back to the GP practice who immediately gave Oliver an injection of antibiotics and called for an ambulance.
 Since they were told it would be at least 45 minutes before an ambulance arrived, Georgie and her husband Bryan decided not to wait and drove Oliver straight to hospital, arriving at James Paget’s at around 8pm.

 Tragically, despite the best efforts of the medical staff at the hospital, Oliver passed away in the early hours of 24 October 2017.

-Oliver’s death was reported to the coroner who recorded a conclusion of ‘natural cases’.
+Oliver’s death was reported to the coroner who recorded a conclusion of ‘natural causes’.

-The family then turned to Access Legal Solicitors, who specialise in clinical negligence for help in getting the full facts about why their son, in their view, died needlessly.
+The family then turned to Access Legal Solicitors, specialists in clinical negligence for help in getting the full facts about why their son, in their view, died needlessly.

 Aside from perhaps the need to improve awareness among GPs of the simple tests available to diagnose meningitis (rather than simply relying upon just one clinical symptom in isolation), Kashmir Uppal, partner and specialist medical negligence solicitor at Access Legal Solicitors, believes this case highlights an equally important issue: that of better recognition of parental concerns:

 ‘No one knows their child better than a parent, especially if that child is poorly or off colour.
 Given Oliver’s symptoms and the fact Georgie specifically and repeatedly asked whether this was meningitis, it is surprising that her concerns were apparently dismissed so readily without even simple tests that could have reassured her or confirmed a potentially life-saving diagnosis.’